dimimavromatis/finance-video/README.md

 This repository was created as part of the lecture accompanying examination (LBP) in the Financial Markets and Risk Management course in the Winter Semester 2025/26 at the University of Stuttgart.
 It contains the [Manim](https://www.manim.community/) code used to generate a video that tries to visually explain the financial risks involved in naked option selling using animations in the style popularized by [3Blue1Brown](https://www.youtube.com/@3blue1brown).

 ## Installation
-To run the animations locally, make sure you have Python:
+To run the animations locally, make sure you have Python installed on your local machine:

 Install Manim on your local machine by running the following command in your terminal
 ```bash